-This Christmas is my mom’s first one in heaven.
+This Christmas is my mom’s third one in heaven.
 She’s up there having a grand time (I’m sure!) with my dad, aunts and uncle, grandpas and grandmas, and so many other family members.

 In the midst of all the joy of the season, there is a whiff of grieve as I remember the loss of those who are no longer with us…